-Challenge for Blockchain platform: if the Blockchain platform falls under the proposal, it may hinder their business.
-Usually, Blockchain platforms receive investors’ payments from crypto exchanges or crypto wallet providers that are not licensed under the PSD2 directive.
+Challenge for Blockchain platform: if the Blockchain platform falls under the Proposal, it may hinder its business.
+Usually, Blockchain platforms receive investors’ payments from crypto exchanges or crypto wallet providers that are not licensed under the PSD2 Directive.
 The majority of PSPs do not work with cryptocurrency at all.
 Therefore, such requirement may affect greatly the business model of the Blockchain platforms.

 3. Subjects to the EU AML legislation